yangyugit/demand_forecast/README.md

-# Deep Demand Forecast Models
+# Deep Demand Forecast Models （sequence to sequence & multi-step）

 Pytorch Implementation of DeepAR, MQ-RNN, Deep Factor Models, LSTNet, and TPA-LSTM.
 Furthermore, combine all these model to deep demand forecast model API.